-New York City Physicians and Health Care Business
+New York City Physicians and Healthcare Business Attorneys

 Cardiologists, Medicare and Medicaid providers, home health and hospice agencies, DME companies, pharmacies, and toxicology laboratories in New York are declared targets of new government audits and investigations.
 At stake for everyone are their reputation, livelihood, and in some cases even their professional license and freedom.
 To avoid these results, practitioners must implement a carefully structured strategy, which starts with engaging experienced legal representation.